Hope reborn !

 Wednesday, September 17, 2025

-"I come from a very modest family.
+'I come from a very modest family.
 My father is a farmer and my mother, Zeinabou, is a housewife.
-She had no income and depended entirely on my father, whose harvests, based on rain-fed agriculture, were becoming increasingly uncertain due to climate change.
+She had no income and depended entirely on my father, whose harvests based on rain-fed agriculture were becoming increasingly uncertain due to climate change.
 We lacked everything: food, medical care, school supplies...
-Life was so hard that my father often had to ask his brother in Niamey for help," says Faiza, her face tinged with sadness.
+Life was so hard that my father often had to ask his brother in Niamey for help,' says Faiza, her face tinged with sadness.

-But all that changed thanks to World Vision's intervention.
-The introduction of community savings groups marked a decisive turning point.
-Zeinabou joined the "Wafakey 4" group, and soon became its president.
-By saving 100 F CFA every week, she was able to benefit from training in cassava processing, financed by the Technical Nutrition Project.
-"One day, like a gift from heaven, World Vision came to our village with an approach called "saving group".
-My mom joined one of these groups, called Wafakey 4, and even became its president," continues Faiza.
+By saving 100 CFA francs every week, she was able to receive training in cassava processing, funded by the Technical Nutrition Project.
+'One day, like a gift from heaven, World Vision came to our village with an approach called the "saving group".
+My mum joined one of these groups, called Wafakey 4, and even became its president,' Faiza continues.

-Today, Zeinabou is an accomplished and respected woman.
-She trains other women, participates in regional and national fairs, and above all, has become financially independent.
-"Thanks to her, we've regained hope.
+Today, Zeinabou is a successful and respected woman.
+She trains other women, participates in regional and national fairs, and, most importantly, has become financially independent.
+Thanks to her, we have regained hope.
 She can now provide for all our needs without depending on anyone.
-We eat well and dress well thanks to the opportunity World Vision has given us.
-I'm so proud of my mom, who is fully committed and fights for our well-being," says Faiza with a beaming smile.
+We eat well and dress well thanks to the opportunity that World Vision has given us.
+I'm so proud of my mum, who is fully committed to fighting for our well-being," says Faiza, smiling broadly.